 Sarah loved Jamaica.
 Her heart was really there, more than anyplace else, for most of her life.
 She loved Content, her hillside estate above the village of Reading, outside Montego.
 The property had originally been a fort built in 1732.
 By the 1960s, Montego Bay, with Round Hill and Tryall, was one of the stops for the jet setters and international nomads.
 The great yachts all made the stop.
 It was very British, very Colonial.

 There were always houseguests.
-They were entertained by large dinner parties that she'd have, or large ones she'd be invited to, bringing her dozen houseguests along.
+They were entertained by large dinner parties that she’d have, or large ones she’d be invited to, bringing her dozen houseguests along with her.
 There was the party she was invited to when she not only brought her houseguests, but also the piano, so that one of her houseguests could entertain.

 Dozens, scores, probably hundreds came over the years.
 Clementine Churchill came to stay when Sir Winston died.
 Sarah called her friend Noël and asked him to come over to visit, to cheer her up.
-In the mid-70s, the young John Kennedy came with school chums and Secret Service.
+In the mid-70s, the young John Kennedy, Jr. came with school chums and Secret Service.
 Everybody else came too.
 Prince Andrew came for R&R after the Falklands.
-The Queen Mum, stars of stage and screen, politicians, writers, hairdressers, manicurists, carpenters, interior decorators, friends of friends, their children.
+The Queen Mum, stars of stage and screen, as well as politicians, writers, hairdressers, manicurists, carpenters, interior decorators, friends of friends, their children.

 Jamaica was in many ways a rather primitive place, compared to American standards.
 It was very British for the whites, big old houses, kept up, but nothing extravagant.
 Just damned useful.
 Everything had to be brought in from the mainland: appliances, parts, auto parts, foods, wines, dry goods.
 Things were often in need of patching up.
 Sarah liked this kind of roughing it.
 She was often shipping things in to upgrade the place.